Add This To Any and Every Pasta!

-Our crunchy Walnut Gremolata recipe is about to become your newest obsession!
-You’ll need just 10 minutes, 7 simple ingredients, and a little arm muscle to chop everything finely, but the result is a delicious, flavorful sauce that will elevate any dish.
+Crunchy Walnut Gremolata is about to become your newest obsession!
+You’ll need just 10 minutes, 7 simple ingredients, and a little arm muscle to chop everything finely, but the result is a delicious, flavorful sauce that will elevate any dish, especially pasta.

-In addition to the classic gremolata ingredients, we’re also adding walnuts — they have the best crunch! — and fresh rosemary.
+In addition to the classic gremolata ingredients, I’m also adding walnuts — they have the best crunch! — and fresh rosemary.
+The taste is bright and fresh with hints of garlic and lemon.
 You’ll want to add this versatile condiment to all your favorite Italian recipes.

 What’s In Gremolata?